 13. COMMITMENTS AND CONTINGENCIES

 Legal Actions-The Company is subject to claims and legal actions in the ordinary course of business.
-The Company believes such claims will not have a material effect on its financial position or results of operations.
+The Company believes such claims will not have a material effect on its financial position, results of operations or cash flows.